apache/ozone/hadoop-hdds/docs/content/feature/NonrollingUpgrade.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-Ozone supports non-rolling upgrades, where all components are stopped first, and then restarted with their newer versions.
+Ozone supports non-rolling upgrades and downgrades, where all components are stopped first, and then restarted with the upgraded or downgraded versions.

 ## Upgrade States

-After upgrading components, the upgrade process is divided into two states.
-The current state of the upgrade for OM can be queried by running `ozone admin om finalizationstatus` and for the SCM by running `ozone admin scm finalizationstatus`.
-TODO: Datanode finalization?
+After upgrading components, the upgrade process is divided into two states:

 1. **Pre-finalized**: When the current components are stopped and the new versions are started, they will see that the data on disk was written by a previous version of Ozone and enter a pre-finalized state.
 In the pre-finalized state:
     - The cluster can be downgraded at any time by stopping all components and restarting with the old versions.